Two more suppliers say payments are overdue from indebted Evergrande

-HONG KONG, Aug 3 (Reuters) - Advertising firm Leo Group (002131.SZ) said it is applying to a Chinese court to freeze 356 million yuan ($55.06 million) in assets of Evergrande Group (3333.HK) for overdue payments, the latest supplier to sue the indebted property developer.
+HONG KONG (Reuters) - Advertising firm Leo Group said it is applying to a Chinese court to freeze 356 million yuan ($55.06 million) in assets of Evergrande Group for overdue payments, the latest supplier to sue the indebted property developer.

-Leo's lawsuit disclosed in a securities filing late on Monday comes after Huaibei Mining Holdings (600985.SS) said last week its construction unit is suing Evergrande over an overdue 400 million yuan in fees. read more
+Leo’s lawsuit disclosed in a securities filing late on Monday comes after Huaibei Mining Holdings said last week its construction unit is suing Evergrande over an overdue 400 million yuan in fees.

-Separately, Lets Holding (002398.SZ), a construction R&D company, said in a securities filing at the weekend it does not rule out taking legal means to resolve Evergrande's overdue commercial paper of 33 million yuan.
+Separately, Lets Holding, a construction R&D company, said in a securities filing at the weekend it does not rule out taking legal means to resolve Evergrande’s overdue commercial paper of 33 million yuan.

 Evergrande did not immediately respond to a request for comment on the filings by Leo Group and Lets Holding.